-Thanks to our generous supporters, in 1991, CARE launched a transformative program in Niger that would change the world.
+Thanks to our generous supporters, in 1991 CARE launched a transformative program in Niger that would change the world.
 It harnessed the ancient practice of group savings in an innovative concept called Village Savings & Loan Associations or VSLAs.
-VSLAs offered people in communities without formal financial services, and women in particular, a safe way to save money and access loans.
+The groups offered communities without formal financial services – and women in particular – a safe way to save money and access loans.

-Each week, the group members (usually women) got together to pool their savings.
+Each week, the group members (usually women) would get together to pool their savings.
 They then loaned out portions of the total to members who would like to invest in things such as starting or expanding businesses.

 No money from CARE was given to the groups to begin with – just a safe box with three padlocks, three keys and some financial training.
 The group members did the rest.